 - The patient is not yet aware that their condition was misdiagnosed

-- Are against privately owned hospital
+- Are against privately owned hospitals

 Examples of NHS Misdiagnosis

-- Late diagnosis – This of course refers to a situation where the correct medical condition of the patient is rightly diagnosed after several years or months by which time the chances of survival are either greatly reduced or is non-existent.
-Late diagnosis also means that you will need a more aggressive treatment procedure (example: in cases of cancer misdiagnosis) or need a more serious (major) surgery to have a chance to be cured.
+- Late diagnosis – This of course refers to a situation where the correct medical condition of the patient is rightly diagnosed after several years or months by which time the chances of survival are either greatly reduced or are non-existent.
+Late diagnosis also means that you will need a more aggressive treatment procedure (for example: in cases of cancer misdiagnosis) or need a more serious (major) surgery to have a chance to be cured.
 It also means that your treatment will take more time than necessary.

 - Failure to diagnose – Here is a case of completely missed diagnosis, where your condition is not detected by the doctor meaning that you don’t get any treatment at all.
 Here, you continue to suffer as the ailment continues to spread becoming more difficult or impossible to treat.
 In many cases, this has led to the untimely death of the individual.

 How Can I Prove Medical Misdiagnosis Claims in the UK

 To prove your medical misdiagnosis claims in the UK, you will need to establish the following: